asparagustuss/VBA_Foundation_Functions/README.md

 - RefreshODBCLinks: Refresh ODBC Connections.
 - RepairDatabase: Automates the compact and repair of specified linked table.
 The user must still click an 'ok' button.
 - VerifyReqFields: Validates all required fields on a form are not blank.
 If any are blank tells user which field it is returns false.

+**Access_Excel_Interact**
+- CloseAllExcel: Close all open Excel workbooks.
+- CloseExcelFile: Close specific Excel workbook based on filenamepath.
+- IsExcelOpen: Returns true if an instance of Excel is Open.
+- IsWorkbookOpen: Returns true if specified workbook is open.
+- IsUserCellChangesUncommited: Determines if user has entered info into a cell, but has not yet commited the data.
+Returns True if it is uncommited.
+- OpenWorkbook: Open an Excel Workbook based on filenamepath.